packbackbooks/engineering-docs/career-growth.md

 ### What would you like to be doing in 2-5 years?

 > The above question is vague, purposefully so.
-You may include some, all, or none of the following: Are there any big skills you want to get that you just don't have now?
+You may include all, some, or none of the following: Are there any big skills you want to get that you just don't have now?
 Do you have a desired job title?
 Desired responsibilities?

-### What are the biggest gaps between your current skills, vision, and expertise and those you would need to achieve the goal above?
+### What are the biggest gaps between your current skills and expertise and those you would need to achieve the goal above?

 > One useful way to think about this, if you were submitting your resume to apply for your dream job, what issues might a hiring manager flag up?